 - undiagnosed health problems, such as high blood pressure

-- failure to progress in labour
+- delayed or limited progress in labour

 - retained placenta

-- infection in the mother or her baby
+- infection in you or your baby

 - abnormal presentation, such as when the baby is in a breech position